Frequently Asked Questions (FAQ)

 • What is a Slot?

-A slot represents a portion of a deal to be shared.
+A slot represents a portion of a deal that will be shared among buyers.
 For example, if a deal has 10 slots, the item will be divided into 10 equal portions.
-Each buyer purchases one or more slots and receives their fair share.
+Each buyer can purchase one or more slots and will receive their fair share of the item.

 • Who handles the sharing?

-• Do I need to be present during sharing?
+• Can I be present during the sharing?

 For Vendors